USDA Loan Limits: Income Limits & Max Loan Amount in 2026

 USDA Loan Income Limits

-However, USDA income eligibility adapts to local economic conditions, particularly in rural areas where living costs tend to be lower.
-In these regions, the limits typically decrease to $91,900 for 1-4 member households and $121,300 for 5-8 member households.
+However, USDA income eligibility adapts to local economic conditions, meaning income limits are higher in high-cost counties and lower in low-income regions.
 The USDA calculates these thresholds using your area’s median income as a baseline, ensuring the program remains accessible to those who need it most.

 When evaluating your USDA loan income eligibility, lenders look at your total household income, not just the borrower’s earnings.
 This comprehensive review includes the combined earnings of all adult residents, regular benefit payments, investment returns, rental property income, and any other consistent income sources.